 The Hiring Process at UPS: From Application to Interview to Orientation

-Every year UPS hires as many as 90,000+ employees for the holiday season.
-That means the company has to sift through thousands and thousands applicants.
+Every year, UPS hires as many as 90,000 employees for the holiday season.
+That means the company has to sift through thousands and thousands of applications.
 Being impatient and calling to check on the status of your application will not help you whatsoever.

 2. Getting the Call

-3. The Interview/Tour
+3. The Interview and Tour

-At the end of the orientation class you may be given the opportunity to work out on the floor and get some training in.
+If you didn't fill out all of your employee paperwork at your interview, you will complete it during your orientation.
+This is also when you will receive your work schedule.
+At the end of your orientation class, you may be given the opportunity to work out on the floor and get some training in.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.